visit-dav/visit/src/doc/python_scripting/functions.rst

   ResumeGUIupdates() -> integer

 return type : CLI_return_t
-    The DefineVectorExpression function returns 1 on success and 0 on failure.
+    The ResumeGUIUpdates function returns 1 on success and 0 on failure.

 **Description:**